oofiet/CS4200-Semester-Project/README.md

 ## Branch Stats
 branch_stats.log in each folder contains the hits, misses, accuracy, and "wasted instructions."
 Wasted instructions occur when a valid instruction is flushed from either the IF or ID stages.

-## Example Instructions
+## Test Program
 real_inst.txt contains the human-readable version of the test program used in each simulator.
+Changing it has no effect on each simulator, as they read from their own hex_inst.txt files instead.